-Year 10: Myth & Religion (Greece and Rome) (worth 50%; 1 hour 30 min examination)
+Myth & Religion (Greece and Rome)

 For a broad and rich introduction to the ancient world, students will study the following topics:

 - Gods & Temples

 - Universal Hero: Hercules/Heracles

 - Foundation stories

 - Festivals

 - Symbols of power

 - Death & the Underworld

 This component involves a comparative study of Ancient Greece and Rome through the use of visual and written sources.
 While the majority of sources used are required for study by OCR, lessons are supplemented with a wide range of sources that will suit and interest the students.